-Around 10 million workers have been classified as independent contractors in the United States, and that number has risen dramatically in the last six years.
+Around 10 million workers have been classified as independent contractors in the United States, and that number has risen dramatically in the last several years.
 Independent contractors are found in many different industries and occupations, including professional services, sales, and management.
 Most federal and state laws protect employees from a broad range of harms, including discrimination, but do not give the same protections to workers who are independent contractors.
 Employee protections, such as wage and overtime rules and workers’ compensation benefits, can prove costly to an employer.
 This creates an incentive to classify workers as independent contractors, even if they do not fit the criteria.

 Who Is an Employee?